 Spring is producing its first flowers (I saw snow drops and winter aconite the other day), but it is a bit chilly most of the time, with occasional frosty nights.
-Wool skirts (which are what I usually wear from autumn to early spring) are still very comfortable.
+Wool skirts, which I usually wear from autumn to early spring, are still very comfortable.
 Of the two I wear most right now, one is at least six years old, likely more, while I finished the other just a month or two back.

 On a side note: isn’t motherhood just wonderful?
 I feel so happy to have been blessed with such an amazing little person to care for, love, teach and guide.

 Soon it’ll be spring for real, and after that, summer isn’t far off.
 I’m currently working on a summer dress, and if time allows, I have more plans for dresses in my head that might be realized.